Why are Playable Ads a Great Way to Pitch Your Mobile Game?

 When they are authentic

 Your desire to stand out should not push you to create gameplay sections that don’t exist in your game.
-This move may help you trick players into installing, but once they realize that the advertised styles don’t exist in the real game, they will abandon it and trash talk you in their communities.
+This move may help you trick players into installing, but once they realize that the advertised styles don’t exist in the actual game, they will abandon it and trash talk you in their communities.
 Stay true to your game to avoid this embarrassment.

 Are you ready to take your online game marketing to the next level?
 Check out our game advertising strategy and contact us for more information.